MKindberg/MKindberg/README.md

 Got curious about language servers and started exploring what they can do.

 ### [zig-lsp-server](https://github.com/mkindberg/zig-lsp-server)
-Noticed that there was a lot of duplicate code in the servers and extraced the common code into a library which simplified a lot.
+Noticed that there was a lot of duplicated code in the servers and extraced the common code into a library which simplified a lot.

 ### [censor-ls](https://github.com/mkindberg/censor-ls)
 <img src="https://github.com/user-attachments/assets/dc45b43a-1fcd-430a-9f17-6def7352afc2" alt="censor-ls config and warnings" width="60%" align=left />